SLU is announcing a call for applications for infrastructure grants for 2017. Here you will find the full call.

 3. Budget details

 a) Calculation showing the total cost, specified cost elements, the amount applied for and clear information on funding beyond the grant applied for.
-Use SLU's "Project calculator" (in Swedish only, see:https://internt.slu.se/en/research-education--ema/external-funding/general-tools/project-calculator/).
+Use SLU's "Project calculator" ( see:https://internt.slu.se/en/support-services/external-funding/general-tools/project-calculator/).
 When procuring equipment, etc., depreciation costs must be specified in accordance with normal practice.

 b) Specification and justification for each cost item in the budget.
 Add a new worksheet in the budget form and briefly describe each cost item.